MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-pretasks.md

 2. Clean up the Database (ETL Table)

-3. Configure agents to failover between multiple gateway servers so all agents reporting to a gateway have a failover gateway assigned.
+3. Configure agents to fail over between multiple gateway servers so all agents reporting to a gateway have a failover gateway assigned.

 4. Remove Agents from Pending Management